Thue/rfwadmin/README.md

 - /etc/init.d/minecraft_default.sh is an extremely simple file set to point to /var/lib/minecraft/servers/default/minecraft.sh .
 To make it start and stop with the server, run the Ubuntu command "update-rc.d minecraft_1234.sh defaults" (will probably differ for other distributions)
 - /var/lib/minecraft/servers/default/minecraft.sh contains the actual configuration of the script.
 When upgrading to a new Minecraft version, adjust $FILE_JAR here.
 - The files below /var/lib/minecraft/servers/default/server , such as /var/lib/minecraft/servers/1234/server/server.properties , is the normal minecraft configuration
-- Inside /var/www/include.php there are a single reference to "/var/lib/minecraft/servers/default" and "/etc/init.d/minecraft_default.sh", which you might need to change if you run multiple servers
+- If you are running multiple servers, or don't use the default /var/lib/minecraft location, you need to tweak the settings inside /var/www/index.php

 Some directories and files explained:
 - /var/lib/minecraft/maps : The web interface will save uploaded maps here